 GDF Conservation and Communities Fellowship

-An online and in-person programme for Global South leaders working at the frontline of conservation
+An online and in-person programme for Global South leaders and organisations working at the frontline of conservation

-Launched in 2023, the Conservation & Communities Fellowship (CCF) is an integrated programme aimed at strengthening the capacities of Global South grassroots conservation organisations and facilitating their access to Global North funding.
-CCF provides tailored skills development, leadership growth and network-building for changemakers working at the intersection of conservation and livelihoods.
+Launched in 2023, the Conservation & Communities Fellowship strengthens the capacities of grassroots Global South conservation organisations and facilitates their access to Global North funding.
+It offers skills development, leadership growth and network-building for changemakers and their organisations working at the intersection of conservation and livelihoods.

 Why the CCF Now?